Zilliqa/apidocs/source/index.html.md

 }
 ```

 Returns the mining nodes (i.e., the members of the DS committee and shards) at the specified DS block.

+**Notes:**
-Nodes owned by Zilliqa Research are omitted. `dscommittee` has no `size` field since the DS committee size is fixed for a given chain.
+  1. Nodes owned by Zilliqa Research are omitted.
+  2. `dscommittee` has no `size` field since the DS committee size is fixed for a given chain.
+  3. For the Zilliqa Mainnet, this API is only available from DS block 5500 onwards.

 ### HTTP REQUEST